 Bonus: “To Roots & To Rise” by Carole J. Starr

-If you’re looking for a quick read, check out the free ebook that you can download below.
-It contains some of our best tips on stroke recovery.
+If you’re wondering where to start, check out the free ebook below.
+It contains our best stroke recovery tips in a beautifully illustrated PDF.
 Enjoy!